AlexRmlt/ethicbot-rasa/data/nlu.md

 - It would not be any of the two, just normal
 - No it would not affect anyone else
 - No, I can't imagine another possibility
+- no i can't
+- no there is no one left
+- I don't have a name or title for them all

 ## intent:deontology
 - /deontology